ervandew/eclim/src/doc/content/vim/java/javadoc.rst

 - **org.eclim.java.doc.packagenames** -
   Optional space separated list of package names to run javadoc against.
 - **org.eclim.java.doc.sourcepath** -
   The project relative javadoc sourcepath to use.
-This should be a colon (on non-windows machines) or semi-colon (on windows machines) separated list of project relative source directories which you want javadoc to be executed against.
+This should be a space separated list of project relative source directories which you want javadoc to be executed against.
 When unset, all your configured source directories will be used.